 The decision was announced on Facebook by Alberto Bonisoli, Italy’s culture minister, after listening to protests from the municipal administration against the burger restaurant opening near the 3rd century C.E. public bathhouse, which has appeared in beloved Italian films like Federico Fellini’s La Dolce Vita and more recently in Italian director Paolo Sorrentino’s The Great Beauty.

+Rome has more than 40 McDonald’s already, including ones near historic sites like the Piazza Navona, the Vatican, and the Spanish Steps.
+But the proposed restaurant would have been the first to open in the ancient quarter where the city was founded near sites like the Colosseum, Circus Maximus, and the Roman Forum.
 “We go forward with the culture minister to stop fast food construction in the archaeological area of the Baths of Caracalla,” Rome’s Mayor Virginia Raggi wrote on Twitter after Bonisoli’s announcement.
 “The wonders of Rome must be protected.”

-Avanti con @_MiBAC per stop costruzione fast food nell'area archeologica delle Terme di Caracalla.
-Le meraviglie di Roma vanno tutelate.— Virginia Raggi (@virginiaraggi) July 31, 2019
+Avanti con @_MiBAC per stop costruzione fast food nell’area archeologica delle Terme di Caracalla.
+Le meraviglie di Roma vanno tutelate. — Virginia Raggi (@virginiaraggi) July 31, 2019

 Earlier in 2019, Raggi also officially banned eating, drinking, and climbing on Rome’s monuments, as well as walking around partially unclothed and wading in the city’s fountains, in an effort to curb bad behavior by locals and tourists.
 Those who are caught breaking these rules can be exiled from the city’s historic center for 48 hours.